|

 appropriate to the phase of development.

-taking into consideration the number of training sessions the athlete can
+- Group the training units for each block into training schedules, taking into consideration the number of training sessions the athlete can

-complete per week, the required training intensity and the phase of
+complete per week, the required training intensity, and the phase of

 development.

-What are a training unit and a training session ?
+What are a training unit and a training session?

-What is a training schedule?
+What is the training schedule?

-training units that can span from 7 to 30 days.
+A training schedule (microcycle) comprises many training units that can span from 7 to 30 days.

-What are a Microcycle, Mesocycle & Marcrocycle
+What are a Microcycle, Mesocycle & Macrocycle

 A microcycle, also known as a training schedule, is a group